- Free Spiritual Guidance

 The context of spirituality I talk about is about your relationship with the Universe; of non materialistic matters of your soul and your personal relationship with a Higher Self; the intelligent non-physical side of you, that is your prevailing mental or moral state.

-Perhaps I can talk about my experience of spirituality in my own recovery.
+Perhaps I can talk about my experience of spirituality

-I have Lupus.
 In my view, the person's ability to access their own spirituality, in depth, is proportional to the amount of baggage you were born with (genetic) and the amount your parents burdened you with (environmental) or life's experiences; in the formulating part of your early development in your human journey.